 - Cash advance transactions such as ATM withdrawals, money transfers and transactions considered equivalent to cash (like traveller’s cheques)

 - Balance transfers (you don’t need to pay this off to get an interest-free period on other purchases)

 - SurePay® instalment plans

-All purchases on cards with no interest-free period (such as CommBank Business Low Rate credit cards) accrue interest from the day you make them, until they are paid off.
+Similarly, some credit cards have no interest-free periods (such as CommBank Business Low Rate credit cards).
+All transactions on these cards accrue interest from the day you make the transaction until they're paid off.

 How to stop paying interest

 Interest is charged to your account on the last day of your statement period.

 The easiest way to avoid paying interest is to always pay your statement’s closing balance on time, and not make any cash advances.

 If you've been paying interest on purchases, you can regain your interest-free period by: